 - hang a markable map on the dining room wall

-- place non-fiction books on the coffee table
+- place non-fiction books or picture books on the coffee table

 - gather art supplies in a basket